kasimbakari012/kasimbakari012/README.md

 ---
 ## 💡 About Me
 I'm a driven **Full Stack Developer** with a **Diploma in Computer Science and Information Technology** from the **University of Dar es Salaam**.

-I design and develop scalable,secure, user-friendly applications across the full Software lifecycle from frontend interfaces to backend logic and Database integration.
+I design and develop scalable, secure, user-friendly applications across the full software lifecycle from frontend interfaces to backend logic and database integration.
 Passionate about clean code, innovative solutions, and lifelong learning.

 **Core Strengths:**
 - Excellent teamwork & professional communication
-- Analytical and Creative problem-solving
+- Analytical and creative problem-solving
 - Agile/Scrum development methodologies
 - Rapid adoption of new technologies and tools

-> 🚀 **Driven by continuous learning, I actively explore modern frameworks, tools, and best practices to stay aligned with evolving industry standard**
+> 🚀 **Driven by continuous learning, I actively explore modern frameworks, tools, and best practices to stay aligned with evolving industry standards**

 ---
 ## 🛠 Tech Stack
 <p align="center">
   <img src="https://thumbs.dreamstime.com/b/coding-neon-laptop-hands-typing-code-glowing-futuristic-lit-workspace-night-372022892.jpg" alt="Neon Coding Workspace" width="60%"/>
 </p>